e-mission/e-mission-upc-aggregator/README.md

   * Currently no support for recovery upon whole machine failure.
   * Server upkeep cannot no longer be a cloud task.
   * Less isolation than Kubernetes offers.
+  * You cannot test on one machine unless it has a public IP address.

 Kubernetes Advantages:
   * Designed to balance pods across machines.